toppeMRI/PulseGEq/examples/Pisa2022_PulseqForDummies/LearningWithExamplesII.md

 ## Handling RF power (SAR) and gradient heating

-SAR can be estimated in advance by comparing the RF power to a reference sequence with known SAR monitor reading for a certain patient weight.
+SAR can be estimated in advance (offline) by comparing the RF power to a reference sequence with known SAR monitor reading for a certain patient weight.

-Likewise, the gradient power can be calculated and entered into the interpreter's gradient heating checks.
+The gradient power can be calculated offline and entered into the interpreter's gradient heating checks.

 GE example:
 `toppe.preflightcheck()`